Bosque Redondo Memorial at Fort Sumner Historic Site

 Admission:

 $7 for adults.
-Free for children 16 years and younger.
-NM residents with ID admitted free the first Sunday of every month.
+Free for children 16 years and younger, Diné, Ndé, Foster Families, and Museum of New Mexico Foundation Members.
+NM residents admitted free the first Sunday of every month with ID.

 Upcoming Events: